1-2-2 Zone Defense Guide

 Trapping in a 1-2-2 Zone

-There are two main trapping areas in a 1-2-2.
-This gives an advantage to the 1-2-2 over the 2-3 because of the natural positioning of the 1-2-2 to trap.
+There are two main trapping areas in a 1-2-2 zone.
+This gives an advantage to the 1-2-2 zone over the 2-3 zone because of the natural positioning of the 1-2-2 zone to trap.
 The two trapping areas are the corners and the spot between the top of the key and the wing.

 Personnel Needed for a 1-2-2 Zone

-I am under the assumption that most coaches are going to play either a 2-3 or 1-3-1 zone.
-Where the 1-2-2 comes into the conversation is when the players do not fit either of those zone defenses.
-Once those two defenses are decided against then the 1-2-2 is looked at.
-So, these are the two situations that normally occur for the 1-2-2 to be an option.
+I am under the assumption that most coaches are going to play either a 2-3 zone or 1-3-1 zone.
+Where the 1-2-2 zone comes into the conversation is when the players do not fit either of those zone defenses.
+Once the 2-3 zone and 1-3-1 zone are decided against then the 1-2-2 zone is looked at.
+So, these are the two situations that normally occur for the 1-2-2 zone to be an option.

 Keys of a 1-2-2 Zone

-2) Rebounding-Usually one of the main reasons to start playing the 1-2-2 is a team having two bigs.
+Usually one of the main reasons a team starts playing the 1-2-2 zone is having two bigs.
 The team will be relying on these two bigs for a lot of the rebounding in the zone.
 If a team does not rebound out of any zone, then a change must be made.

 The other big key in rebounding is having the two wings drop on the backside and still rebound in this backside position.
 The two wings in this defense must drop on the backside and rebound or the offense will get a bunch of backside putbacks.
 So, the two bigs must rebound but the defensive team must also have two guards willing to drop down to the block and box out and rebound.